JanDitzen/xtbreak/README.md

 ------------------------------------------------------------------------------
 ```

-Finally, we can draw a scatter plot of the variables with a different colour for each segement.
+Finally, we can draw a scatter plot of the variables with a different colour for each segment.
 The command line is ``estat scatter varlist`` where *varlist* is the independent variable (X),
 the dependent variable is automatically added on the y-axis.